 The best place to get advice is from those who have experienced it before.

-During the lead up to Saturday's Try Hockey For Free Day, presented by SportsEngine, USA Hockey asked asked for experienced hockey parents to pass along some advice for those whose kids tried hockey for the first time this past Saturday.
+During the lead up to last November's Try Hockey For Free Day, presented by SportsEngine, USA Hockey asked asked for experienced hockey parents to pass along some advice for those whose kids tried hockey for the first time.

 We've picked out a handful of responses to check out below.

 Have more advice to pass along?
 Share your words of wisdom with new hockey families here.

 These past 10 years of hockey with my son have been the best years.
 Wouldn’t change a thing.
 The lessons they have learned, the ups and downs, friendships made, bonds for life, awesome family, a great way to prepare them for life!!

 Be prepared to meet lifelong friends, have amazing experiences and make tons of memories!

 After each time on the ice, our first question is always, “Did you have fun?”